u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/email_communication/faq.rst

 .. image:: faq/email-limit.png
    :align: center
-   :alt: Warning in Odoo upon email limit reached
+   :alt: Warning in Thrive Bureau ERP upon email limit reached

 Each email service provider has its own email sending limits.
 The limits may be daily, hourly, and sometimes even per minute.
-This is the same for Odoo, we have to limit our customers to prevent our e-mail servers from being blacklisted.
+This is the same for Thrive Bureau ERP, we have to limit our customers to prevent our e-mail servers from being blacklisted.

 Here are the default limits for new databases:

-- 200 emails/day for Odoo Online and Odoo.sh databases with an active subscription,
+- 200 emails/day for Thrive Bureau ERP Online and Thrive Bureau ERP.sh databases with an active subscription,
 - 20 emails/day for one-app free databases,
 - 50 emails/day for trial databases,
 - in case of migration, your daily limit might be reset to 50 emails a day.